-It’s the most wonderful time of the year!
-Hanging Christmas lights can really transform the look and feel of your home, making it more festive for the holiday season.
+As winter approaches, people all around the nation begin planning for seasonal decorating.
+Lights are particularly popular, and it is no secret why.
+Hanging Christmas lights can really transform the look and feel of your home, making it more festive and cozier than ever just in time for the holiday season.
 When hanging Christmas lights, there are some important steps you should take.
-In this article, we explain how to hang holiday lights like a pro.
+Hanging Christmas lights with gutter protection is actually easy to do, and there are a number of ways to do just that at your own home.

 When to Hang Christmas Lights – Seasonal Considerations

-You may want to consider hanging your outdoor lights before the harsh winter weather hits.
-The last thing you want to do is hang Christmas lights in the middle of a snow storm.
+You may want to consider hanging your outdoor lights before harsh winter weather hits, especially if your area is prone to winter storms.
+The last thing you want to do is hang Christmas lights in the middle of a snowstorm.
 Not only is it more comfortable to work when the temperatures are mild, it is also safer.
-Climbing ladders and working along your roofline is risky in any type of weather, but is extremely dangerous in bad conditions.
+Climbing ladders and working along your roof is risky in any type of weather, but is extremely dangerous in bad conditions.

 Prepping Your Lights – Check Them Twice

 Before hanging your Christmas lights, we recommend checking them.
 Pull them out of storage and see if they are functional before you start fixing them to your home.
+Inspect them for any visible wiring issues or cracked lights.
 Plug them in to make sure they are working properly.

 This step may seem like common sense.
 However, many homeowners end up skipping it, which usually results in frustration after a lot of hard work is already completed.
 By planning ahead, you will have plenty of time to make repairs or shop for replacements.